Stephen Anthony, CIMA®

 Alex Coram

-Alex is Director of Economic Modelling at Macroeconomics Advisory and Professor (Emeritus) at the University of Western Australia.
+Alex is Head of Energy Modelling at Macroeconomics Advisory and Professor (Emeritus) at the University of Western Australia.
 He was previously Winthrop Professor of politics at the University of Western Australia, professor of economics at the Aberdeen Business School and the Helen Sheridan chair in economics at the University of Massachusetts.
 He taught mathematical game theory in the European Union Summer School and has been a visiting professor of economics at the University of Massachusetts for many years.

 Alex has worked on a range of problems for industry and government.
 These include framing emissions problems for the aviation industry; designing dynamic graphical interfaces for estimating changes in travel demand in response to changes in transport linkages; and estimating world demand for exotic nuclear fuels.
 Alex has worked on the mathematics of energy problems, and has also worked on the the mathematics of valuing water in large complicated river systems.
 He has consulted for law firms on problems of contracting and given lectures and seminars on applications of game theory.